grame-cncm/faustwebsite/_posts/2016-04-07-faust-and-webaudio-dynamic-api.markdown

     var dsp = faust.createPolyDSPInstance(factory, audio_context, buffer_size, 16);

 This instance can be used like the statically compiled one, as previously described in [this page](http://faust.grame.fr/news/2014/02/14/faust-and-webaudio-api.html).

+#### Using Faust JavaScript library  ####

+The Emscripten compiled Faust library can be used in two flavors.
+Either using the 'libfaust.js' library:

+    <script src="libfaust.js"></script>
+    <script src="webaudio-asm-wrapper.js"></script>

+or if using worker mode with the following code which loads the 'libfaustworker.js' library:

+    <script src="webaudio/webaudio-asm-worker-wrapper.js"></script>